Frequently Asked Questions

 The production of the Polyjuice Potion requires quite a lot more effort from the trio in the book.
 During a Defence class, which Lockhart abuses to show off on his heroic deeds once more, Hermione tricks him into signing a paper that will allow her to obtain the book with the potion's recipe from the library's restricted section.
 They also need to distract Snape during Potion class, so Hermione can sneak into his cabinet and obtain two rare ingredients for the potion.

-The Quidditch match plays out mostly like in the movie, only that Draco does not notice the Golden Snitch and does not get injured during the match while pursing it (In the book he gets reprimanded by the team captain for failing to notice the Snitch was hovering above his left ear and that he was too distracted insulting Harry Potter to notice).
-During the Duelling class, Hermione obtains some hairs from Millicent Bullstrode during a bout of wrestling (which ends with Hermione in a headlock).
+The Quidditch match plays out mostly like in the movie, only that Draco does not notice the Golden Snitch and does not get injured during the match while pursing it (in the book he gets reprimanded by the team captain for failing to notice the Snitch hovering above his left ear, as he was too distracted with insulting Harry Potter).
+During the Duelling class, Hermione obtains some hairs from Millicent Bullstrode for the Polyjuice Potion during a bout of wrestling (which ends with Hermione in a headlock).
 Afterwards, Harry overhears several students who mention that Justin got into hiding because everyone now believes that Harry is the Heir of Slytherin, and has it in for all Muggle-borns (a scene filmed, but deleted).
 While leaving, Harry bumps into Hagrid who comments that something is killing his roosters.
-Harry proceeds down the hall, dicovering a Petrified Justin.
+Harry proceeds down the hall, discovering a Petrified Justin.
 Sir Nick appears black and smouldering due to being Petrified, and Peeves is the one to discover Harry at the scene, warning McGonagall.

-Upon finding Tom Riddle's diary, Ron remembers seeing an award for 'special services to the school', presented to a Tom M. Riddle during one of his detentions (another deleted scene).
+Upon finding Tom Riddle's diary, Ron remembers seeing an award for "special services to the school" presented to a Tom M. Riddle during one of his detentions (another deleted scene).
 Hermione, noticing the diary has dates corresponding with the first opening of the Chamber of Secrets, tries several revealing spells on it, to no avail.
 Lockhart boastfully claims credit for the fact that no recent attacks have taken place, and organises a celebratory Valentine's Day special.
-A Valentine's card directed to a reluctant Harry causes a lot of mayhem and another one of Malfoy's taunts, in which ink spills over Riddle's diary, but Harry notices that no ink has stained the pages, prompting him to try writing in it.
+A Valentine's card directed to a reluctant Harry causes a lot of mayhem and another one of Malfoy's taunts, in which ink spills over Riddle's diary, but Harry notices that no ink stains appear on the pages, prompting him to try writing in it.
 In the memory contained in Riddle's diary, Tom Riddle is seen talking with headmaster Dippet instead of Dumbledore (the latter only making a short appearance).

 Due to tight security and unexpected scheduling of final exams, Ron and Harry have to wait for several days to talk to Moaning Myrtle.
 Ginny wants to say something important to Harry, but she is silenced by Percy, and leaves.
 Harry and Ron trick Lockhart into letting them wander around unescorted, since the danger has passed anyway.
 They lie to McGonagall that they are on their way to Hermione in the hospital, which actually forces them to go there, but it leads to the fortunate discovery of the note explaining the monster is a Basilisk.
 The note also explains that a rooster's crow is fatal to a Basilisk, explaining why someone was killing Hagrid's roosters.